amwolff/ALGO2020/README.md

 # ALGO2020

-Solutions to problems from the facultative Algorithmics course at the Military University of Technology in Warsaw.
+Solutions to problems from the facultative Applied Algorithmics course at the Military University of Technology in Warsaw.

 ## Problems